Last updated: April 23, 2026

 Why Manual Ingredient Checking Falls Short

-Reading ingredient labels yourself has several problems:
+Reading ingredient labels yourself has four common failure modes:

 How AI Halal Food Scanning Works